Epinova/Epinova.Elasticsearch/readme.md

 #### Filtering options

 ##### Bounding box
-Find points inside a square area based on its top-left and bottom-right position
+Find points inside a square area based on its top-left and bottom-right corners.

 ```csharp
 var topLeft = (59.9277542, 10.7190847);